Mostafa-Saeed9/Java-Stream-Practice/README.md

 #Scenario:
 We have a list of employees, and we need to:

-Filter employees based on a certain condition (e.g., employees from a particular department).
+- Filter employees based on a certain condition
-Sort the filtered employees by their salary.
+- Sort the filtered employees by their salary.
-Extract a list of their names.
+- Extract a list of their names.
-Calculate the total salary of the filtered employees.
+- Calculate the total salary of the filtered employees.
-Check if all employees meet certain criteria (e.g., all have salaries above a threshold).
+- Check if all employees meet certain criteria (e.g., all have salaries above a threshold).